sni/lmd/README.md

 Some ideas may or may not be implemented in the future

-- Cluster the daemon itself to spread out the load, only one last reduce would be required to combine the result from all cluster partners
+- Cluster the daemon itself to spread out the load, only one last map/reduce would be required to combine the result from all cluster partners.
-- Add transparent and half-transparent mode which just handles the map/reduce without cache
+- Add transparent and half-transparent mode which just handles the map/reduce without cache.
+  This is implemented for log table and commands anyway already.
+Just requires an additional header.
 - Cache last 24h of logfiles to speed up most logfile requests
 - Add REST interface